 Leonor Zozaya (Madrid, Spain, 1975) has a History Ph.D at the Complutense University of Madrid (=UCM), Spain (Europeus Doctorate) where she has taught Palaeography, Diplomatics, Epigraphy and Numismatics as Assistant Professor (2006-2011).
 She also teaches Paleography at the Fundación Ciencias de la Documentación (online), and at the Estudio de Técnicas Documentales (online and tutorials included).

 After her Master in History in 1998, she started her research career due to a series of contracts and scholarships (FPU-MEC, I3P-CSIC, Doctoral Caja Madrid, a contract as hispanic palaeographer, etc.), at the Dept. of Historiographic Techniques and Sciences at the UCM, and at the Institute of History of the Superior Council of Scientific Research (CSIC).
 She completed her studies two months in the Saint John’s College of Cambridge (2001) and twelve months the EHESS CRH of the CNRS, in Paris (2002-2003).
 She is also interested in archive management.
 She has participated in the computerization and description of documents of the Historical Military Archive (Spain).
 More recently I gained an archival management scholarship (“FormArte”, MECD, 2012-2013), at the Archive of the National Library of Spain.
 I have also been employed as archivist at the Historical National Archive (Madrid), working on the archives digitalization for the network PARES (2012).
-At the present she has a postdoctoral Fellowship at the Centro de História da Sociedade e da Cultura (CHSC) of the Universidade de Coimbra (Portugal), were si still is an Integrated Researcher.
+From 2014 to 2017 se had a FCT-Postdoctoralfellowship at the Centro de História da Sociedade e da Cultura (CHSC) of the Universidade de Coimbra (Portugal), were si still is an Integrated Researcher.
 From 2017 she has a full PhD contract at Universidad de Las Palmas de Gran Canaria (Spain, Canary Island).

 Since 2011 is a member of the MMEDIS Reasearch Team (Medieval Medicine Documents Identification System).
 As a result of her research se has published more than forty articles and chapter books, amongst which the monography: Papers, Notarial Offices and Archives: Scriveners of the Madrid Town Hall (1557-1610), CSIC, 2011.